Frequently Asked Questions

 What will my child be learning?
 Will my child be ready for grade school?

 We are excited and proud to be a part of the children and nature movement striving to bring early childhood education back to its roots.
 We promote open-ended child-initiated play for our younger students, and balance this with more focused experiential learning guided by teachers for our older students and early kindergarteners.
 Learning topics are typically rooted in nature and community building, are generated by the children's interests, and are supported by highly trained and educated teachers.
-Songs, stories, movement, and mindfulness activities are incorporated into everyday at Painted Oak, in addition to regular visits to the Art Studio.
+Songs, stories, movement, art, and mindfulness activities are incorporated into everyday at Painted Oak.

 In regard to preparing the children for the next step in their educational journey, a nature-based curriculum routinely requires the children to observe, concentrate, explore, collect, sort, experiment, engineer, and construct.
 Our natural setting encourages the children to make up their own stories and play scenarios set in imaginative worlds utilizing elements from the forest floor as toys, tools, and creative decorations.
 They learn to appreciate the larger world around them and the role they play within it.
 Children at Painted Oak are encouraged to ask questions and discover the answers, to respect others' opinions and work cooperatively toward a common goal, and to develop a sense of self.
 All of these combine to provide an outstanding foundation for holistic growth and grade school readiness.